johanhjorth/DVA-270-2025/grupp11.md

 >**Lore**
-Adventure of Globbo takes place in the year 2125 after a deadly virus, , wiped out 80% of humanity.
+Adventure of Globbo takes place in the year 2125 after a deadly virus, Jaeger, wiped out 80% of humanity.
 In the wake of the apocalypse a megacorperation by the name of _Little Brother_ took over the world.
 They made new laws and forced the survivors to obey.
 Punishment for broken laws became to have your contiousness transferd into a slime.
 You are Globbo.
 An anarchist who got caught when trying to topple Little Brother.
 You were turned into a slime but that wouldn't stop you.
 Escaping the prison of your test tube, you're hopping through the broken sewers fighting gravity to make your way to a freedom you'll never reach.